How to Create & Send HTML Emails via Gmail Using Stripo?

 So we can say that this hypothesis was not confirmed.
 Which is great, by the way.
 But I sincerely doubt that any of us will send that long email to our clients.

 Hypothesis 7.
-Links in HTML emails on Gmail
+Phone numbers and email addresses become clickable in HTML emails on Gmail

 I heard that Gmail inserts links to our email addresses and phone numbers in emails — makes them clickable, in other words.
-I have tested tons of cell phone numbers and e-addresses.
+I have tested tons of cell phone numbers.
 You know what?
 None of the numbers was clickable.
 I still have to highlight and copy it to use.

 Yet!!
 The situation with the email addresses was pretty funny.
 They were either grey yet clickable or blue, underlined but non-clickable.

-I think we still have to take care of it manually.
+Conclusion: false.
+We have to take care of it manually :)

-Now that you know how to create an HTML email in Gmail, and as working with Stripo doesn’t take much time, we hope that all your clients and friends will receive only elegant emails from you.
+Now that you know how to create an HTML email in Gmail, and since doing with Stripo doesn’t take much time, we hope that from now, you will send only elegant HTML emails to your friends, and colleagues.